- When: Monday 16th July, 12pm – 3pm

 With speakers including Professor Dame Athene Donald, the equality champion at University of Cambridge, Professor Lesley Yellowlees, the first female president of the Royal Society of Chemistry and Professor Sunetra Gupta, acclaimed novelist and winner of the Royal Society Rosalind Franklin Award for her scientific achievements, spectators will discover what makes goo gooey, find out what dressed to kill really means and learn how plants protect themselves against the bitter winter.

 Now in its third year, Soapbox Science will focus on inspiring a new generation of scientists and students from across London and the UK will be joining in.
-The event will strip away the Powerpoint presentations and jargon, transforming a small corner of the Southbank into an arena of dynamic debate centered on the latest cutting-edge science.
+The event will strip away the Powerpoint presentations and jargon, transforming a small corner of the Southbank into an arena of dynamic debate centred on the latest cutting-edge science.

 Whether you have three hours or three minutes, spectators can drop by and listen to some of the UK’s top female scientists from the fields of biology, physics, chemistry and engineering as they take to their soapboxes to talk passionately about their subjects and answer the public’s burning science questions.